-6 American Touches That Made This Royal Wedding Different from All the Rest
+8 American Touches That Made This Royal Wedding Different from All the Rest

 The celebration of Markle’s American heritage was foreshadowed by Queen Elizabeth‘s release of the Instrument of Consent, a written memento documenting Queen Elizabeth‘s approval of their union, on May 12 — one week before the royal wedding.

 The document features several touching embellishments celebrating both Harry and Meghan’s backgrounds.
-Among the touches honoring the U.S.: a rose, which is the national flower of the U.S.; two golden poppies, the state flower of Meghan’s home state of California; and olive branches, which are featured in the Great Seal of the United States, a design dating back to 1782.
+Among the details honoring the U.S.: a rose, the national flower of the U.S.; two golden poppies, the state flower of Meghan’s home state of California; and olive branches, which are featured in the Great Seal of the United States, a design dating back to 1782.